Gemzar® (There may be other brand names for this medication)

 How is it Administered?

-Your medicine will be given by injection into a vein.
+Your medication will be given by injection into a vein (intravenous or IV), usually in your arm, wrist, hand or chest.

 How Does it Work?

 Gemcitabine is in a class of drugs known as antimetabolites; more specifically, it is a pyrimidine antagonist.
 Gemcitabine is biologically similar to substances normally found inside the cell.
-The cancer cells take in the gemcitabine and it interrupts the cell cycle, disrupting their growth and their ability to reproduce.
+Once it gets into the cell, it interrupts the cell cycle and stops them from reproducing.

-The faster cells are reproducing, the more likely it is that chemotherapy will damage/kill the cells.
-Unfortunately, some normal cells reproduce rapidly too, and it is these cells that are most likely to be affected.
-(Cells lining the mouth, stomach, and intestines; hair follicles; and blood cells).
+Many chemo medications identify and attack cancer cells because they reproduce quickly.
+Some cells in your body normally reproduce quickly and are more likely to be damaged/destroyed by chemo.
 These normal cells will eventually grow back and be healthy.
 During treatment, however, you may experience side effects.
 (See sections on side effects and how to manage them.)